 • the purposes for which the recipient uses the exported items (e.g. regardless of whether it is for work or personal use)

-Companies which license or use software on a pan-European basis following a no deal Brexit will need to ensure that they comply with the regulatory regime for the export of software in both the UK and the EU.
+Companies which license or use software on a pan-European basis after the end of the transition period will need to ensure that they comply with the regulatory regime for the export of software in both the UK and the EU.
 For example, a EU company transferring software for business purposes from the UK to an UK national working in Spain for the same company may be subject to export control laws post-Brexit.

 • companies that export dual-use software from the UK to the EU will generally need to comply with the terms of the UK to EU OGEL which requires registration through SPIRE (see below), compliance with certain notice and record keeping obligations and potentially audits